Nicholas-Muturi/news-portal/README.md

 + Compile the code by running: `gradle compileJava`
 + Navigate to the App class file located at build/classes/java/main and run: `java App`.

-## Live Link
-Not available at the moment.

 ## License
 This projects has a MIT License [found here](LICENSE)